tylorschafer/RalesEngine/README.md

 Rales Engine API
 ================
-* Rales Engine is a REST API built with a large database consisting of the following tables :merchants, :customers, :invoices, :items, :invoice_items, and :transactions.
+* Rales Engine is a REST API built with a large database consisting of:
+  :merchants, :customers, :invoices, :items, :invoice_items, and :transactions.

 * Rales Engine includes 33 restful endpoints that return table data, business logic, and nested resource data.